Doom-Utils/dsdoom/README.txt

 (This section is aimed at people not familiar with Doom and the data files it uses.)

-dsdoom is a game engine - it provides a program to play Doom levels, but it doesn't include any levels itself.
+DS Doom is a game engine - it provides a program to play Doom levels, but it doesn't include any levels itself.
 More importantly, you need all the sounds, sprites, and other graphics that make up the Doom environment.
 So to play dsdoom, you need one of the main Doom date files from id